google/nomulus/README.md

 source code is publicly available in this repository under the [Apache 2.0 free and open source license](https://www.apache.org/licenses/LICENSE-2.0).

-Here's a more organized way to present the information:

 ## Getting Started with Nomulus